 “I most certainly have.
-Like I said, life can come at you so fast and I would absolutely be distraught having to wake up one morning and realizing I never took the time out to appreciate every single person in my life.
+As I said, life can come at you so fast and I would absolutely be distraught having to wake up one morning and realise I never took the time out to appreciate every single person in my life.
 I think building the house for my dad was one of my biggest “smell the roses” moments.”

 Who inspires you in terms of what you do.
 Who do you look up to and why?

 “Felicia Suttle-Mabuza.
 What more can I possibly say?
 I watched this woman do something incredible with her platform.
 I watched her in a pre-democratic South Africa on television.
 A black woman on television interviewing and speaking to both black & white people alike.
 That was the blueprint for the work that I do today.
 Bringing about change and seeing the vision beyond what it is today.”

 “Is it cliche to say, my parents?
 But my parents are my heroes.
 I couldn’t possibly be the woman I am now had it not been for them.
 I also really admire people who go against all the odds stacked against them to make something of themselves.”